sungsoo-ahn/2025/_posts/2025-04-28-imagenet-flaws.md

 #### Class Text Prompt Modifications: An Empirical Study

-To illustrate the impact of class names in zero-shot recognition, we devloped a new set of ["modified" class names](https://gist.github.com/lasickaKolcava/dd86fc8ed496735e2a57c46ccf67996d), building on OpenAI’s version.
+To illustrate the impact of class names in zero-shot recognition, we developed a new set of ["modified" class names](https://gist.github.com/lasickaKolcava/dd86fc8ed496735e2a57c46ccf67996d), building on OpenAI’s version.
 In the experiments, we decided to use OpenCLIP, an open-source implementation that outperforms the original CLIP model.

 **Table 6** shows recognition accuracy for the five classes with the most significant gain when using OpenAI class names vs. the original ImageNet names.
-The changes of the text whose embedding is used primarily address CLIP's need for broader context.
+The changes of the text whose embedding is used primarily address CLIP's need for a broader context.
 For instance, in ImageNet, *"sorrel"* refers to a horse coloring, while in common usage, we’re used to hearing it refer to a [plant](https://en.wikipedia.org/wiki/Sorrel).
 This can be a problem for VLMs due to the lack of context, which in turn the new class name *"common sorrel horse"* provides.

 <table style="margin-top: 20px;">
   <thead>